FrancaBa/SeaQC-X-Denmark/README.md

 This project started off by flagging tide gauge measurements into adequate groups by using basic assessment and common oceanographic packages.
 However, this only manages to detect faulty values to a certain degree.
 Therefore, a supervised ML algorithm based on manually labelled data is added to mark the left-over faulty values.
 The focus is set on Greenlandic data during the whole work.

 ## Output
-Tge script returns a report describing the various QC test outcomes and a labelled timeseries in .csv with bitmask as well as QC flag.
+The script returns a report describing the various QC test outcomes and a labelled timeseries in .csv with bitmask as well as QC flag.

 ## Overview
 This QC algorithm contains a lot of different (partically overlapping) steps.
 In the config.json, a user can decide to turn the various steps on and off based on their needs.
 The various test are listed and described below.
 The approach of 'better marking too much than too little' is taken.
 Each test leads to a mask where the respectiv column is set to 1 meaning the condition is present, and the column set to 0 meaning the condition is absent.
 All masks for each QC step are pooled together, to a so called bitmask.
 A bitmask is a compact way to store and represent multiple conditions using a single integer value.
 Here, it is worked with 18 bits: